Ways2Capital : Indian ADRs

-Indian ADRs ended mostly higher on Tuesday.
-In the IT space, Infosys was up 0.83 percent at USD 15.81 and Wipro gained 1.83 percent at USD 6.12.
+Indian ADRs ended higher on Wednesday.
+In the IT space, Infosys was up 0.13 percent at USD 15.81 and Wipro gained 0.11 percent at USD 6.12.

 For Quick Trial – 8962000225 ✔